ImgBotApp/InternetNL/detail/mail/ipv6/mx-AAAA/verdict/good_en.md

-All receiving mail servers (MX) on your domain have an IPv6 address.
+Every receiving mail servers (MX) on your domain has an IPv6 address.